remfcs/Planning-Generator/README.md

 - Performance Tests
     * Large Input Test: Assess the algorithm's performance and correctness with a large list of students and a reasonable number of classes.
     * Scalability Test: Test how the algorithm performs as the number of students and classes increases.
 Verify that it scales efficiently and maintains performance.
-- Functional Behavior Tests
-    * Group Size Consistency Test: Ensure that the difference in size between the largest and smallest groups is no more than one student.
-    * Class Capacity Limit Test: If classes have a maximum capacity, verify that no class exceeds this limit.
 - Integration Tests
     * Database Integration Test: If the algorithm integrates with a database, verify that data is correctly retrieved from and stored in the database.
     * User Interface Test: Ensure that the algorithm correctly integrates with any user interface, providing expected outputs based on user inputs.